partialarts/readme-generator/yourREADME.md

 Please use the following instructions to install the application:
 ```
-Download and install like a normal person
+npm install package.json
 ```

 ## Usage

 Please follow the usage instructions below:
 ```
-Use like a normal person would
+node index.js
 ```

 ## License

-This application is covered under the [GNU license](https://www.gnu.org/licenses/gpl-3.0)
+This application is covered under the [MIT license](https://opensource.org/licenses/MIT)

 ## Contributing

-Don't
+Clone the repo and make a pull request for any changes

 ## Tests

 Please follow these test instructions:
 ```
-Test it like a maniac please and thank you
+Feel free to test and report any bugs to me
 ```

 ## Questions

-Please contact me on: jem@j-lawton.com
+Please contact me on: notarealemail@hotmail.com

-Visit my GitHub profile [here](https://github.com/undefined)
+Visit my GitHub profile [here](https://github.com/partialarts)